 - The research question or hypothesis was not clearly stated;

 - The research question was not relevant to advancing health and racial equity or immediately applicable to policy or practice changes;

 - There were not appropriate health outcomes; and/or

 - The research design did not meet E4A standards of rigor.

 How much funding is available per grant?

 There is no cap for the research budget request.
-We have received a wide range of budget requests and have invited Full Proposals ranging from $35k to $1M and awarded grants ranging from just under $50K to just over $725K.
+While we have received budget requests ranging from $35k to $1M, typical funding levels are between $300k and $500k over the life of the project.

 What is the duration of E4A grants?

 E4A grant durations range from 12 to 48 months.
 To encourage timely dissemination and application of findings, we have a strong preference for durations of less than 36 months.